-Income investing is when one invests with the intention of generating recurring long-term income while preserving their capital.
+Income investing is when one invests to generate recurring long-term income while preserving capital.
 As a strategy, income investors tend to be on the lower-risk side of the investment spectrum.

 Investors who covet this investing strategy accept lower rates of return in exchange for higher safety and stability.
 Income investing is commonly incorporated into the portfolios of middle-aged and older investors.

-This is in contrast to young investors who are expected to work for decades before they retire.
-These investors often favor growth investing which is significantly riskier, but also gives them the potential for higher returns.
+This contrasts with young investors who are expected to work for decades before they retire.
+These investors often favor significantly riskier growth investing, which can also give them the potential for higher returns.

-But whether you prefer growth or income investing, it’s typically not an either-or thing.
-Instead, it’s how much do I allocate to each.
+However, whether you prefer growth or income investing is typically not an either-or proposition.
+Instead, it’s about how much to allocate to each.

 The answer to that question comes down to several individual factors.
 Collectively, these items are known as your Investor Profile.